 Photojournalism entries are images with informative content and emotional impact, reflecting the human presence in our world.
 The journalistic (story-telling) value of the image should receive priority over pictorial quality.
-Images that misrepresent the truth, such as those from events or activities arranged specifically for photography, or of subjects directed or hired for photography, are not eligible.
+In the interest of credibility, images that misrepresent the truth, such as those from events or activities specifically arranged for photography or of subjects directed or hired for photography, are not eligible.

-Techniques that add, relocate, replace, remove or change any element in the original scene, except by cropping, are not permitted.
-The only allowable modifications are removal of dust, scratches or digital noise and restoration of the appearance of the existing scene, or complete conversion to greyscale monochrome.
+Techniques that add, relocate, replace or remove or change any element in the original scene, except by cropping, are not permitted.
+The only allowable modifications are removal of dust, scratches or digital noise and restoration of the appearance of the existing scene, or complete conversion to full monochrome.
 Other derivations, including infrared, are not eligible.